 I’ve been shooting for the Tucson Guide for a while now, but the new March issue marks my first cover.
 I love shooting for the Tucson Guide because it’s a way that I can help promote the restaurants in my community.
 It also gives me the opportunity to experience my own town like a tourist would – through fresh eyes.
 Contributing food editor Edie Jarolim wrote the story.
 I’ve worked with her before, and she always picks really amazing restaurants and dishes.
 I often have to force myself to wait until I get the shot before devouring whatever they’ve placed in front of me.
 In fact, there have in the past been certain food items included in the article with a bite missing.
 In this issue I believe all of the dishes remained in tact, not for a lack of deliciousness, but as a tribute to my own restraint.
 You can read the entire article online starting on page 56.

-July 5, 2020 Jackie Alpers All The News, Cookbooks, Food Photography, Food Styling, Food Writing, Interviews, Publications, Recipe Development, Recipes from Jackie's Happy Plate, Taste of Tucson Cookbook
+December 15, 2020 Jackie Alpers All The News, Cookbooks, Food Photography, Food Styling, Food Writing, Interviews, Publications, Taste of Tucson Cookbook

 Sonoran-Style Recipes Inspired by the Rich Culture of Southern Arizona (West Margin Press, 2020) by Jackie Alpers, shows off the long food history of the Tucson region and the desert transplant’s love of all foods Sonoran. […]

 My photograph of an American flag themed frosted cake was selected for inclusion in the European Annual of Gastronomy: Foodprint 1112.
 Below is the image that were selected.
 The whole book is filled with […]

 At the urging of my friends and family, I’ve put together a new blog of easy, healthy and hopefully fun recipes that I’ve developed over the years.
 It’s illustrated with food photos that I took […]